Emergence (coarse-graining and blackboxing)¶

 The analysis determines the partition and grouping which results in the maximum value of integrated information, as well as the emergence (increase in \(\Phi\)) from the micro-scale to the macro-scale.

-macro module also provides tools for studying the emergence
+macro module also provides tools for studying the emergence of systems

 >>> import pyphi >>> network = pyphi.examples.blackbox_network()